-Our Named Executive Officers, other employees and directors are prohibited from hedging or pledging the Company's securities.
-Awards granted under the 2017 Plan also may be subject to forfeiture or recoupment as provided pursuant to any compensation recovery (or "clawback") policy that the Company may adopt or maintain from time to time.
+The Company's Named Executive Officers, other employees and directors are prohibited from hedging or pledging the Company's securities.
+Awards granted under the 2017 Plan also may be subject to forfeiture or recoupment, as provided pursuant to any compensation recovery (or "clawback") policy that the Company may adopt or maintain from time to time.